ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 yarn start
 ```

-You can read more about using CKEditor 5 from source in the @link builds/guides/integration/advanced-setup#scenario-2-building-from-source Advanced setup guide}.
+You can read more about using CKEditor 5 from source in the {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source Advanced setup guide}.

 ### Using `create-react-app@1`